Anti-Iranian sentiment: In the Arab world

+Early Muslim conquests

-"Ajam"
+"Ajam" slur

 The word "ʻajam" is derived from the root ʻ-J-M and refers to "unclear, vague and/or incomprehensible" as opposed to "ʻarabi", which means "clear, understandable; with perfect Arabic tongue". ʻAjam came to mean "one who mumbles" or “has difficulty speaking”, similar to the Slavic ethnonym and their usage of "mutes" to refer to Germans.
 It came to be "applied especially to Persians", and the distinction of the two terms is found already in pre- and early Islamic literature (ʻAjam Temtemī).
 "In general, ajam was a pejorative term, used by Arabs because of their contrived social and political superiority in early Islam.", as summarized by Clifford Bosworth.
 Although Arabic dictionaries state that the word ʻajami is used for all non-Arabs, the designation was primarily used for Persians.

-Other slurs
+Zoroastrian-based slurs

 Many Sunni fundamentalist Arabs use slurs against Persians by calling them "fire worshippers" and "majus".
-Majus or majusi (ماجوس) is an Arabic term for the Magi in Zoroastrianism.
+Majus or majusi (مجوس) is an Arabic term for the Magi in Zoroastrianism.

-Anti-Iranianism in the early Islamic period
+Umayyad period

 Patrick Clawson states, "The Iranians chafed under Umayyad rule.
 The Umayyads rose from traditional Arab aristocracy.
 They tended to marry other Arabs, creating an ethnic stratification that discriminated against Iranians.
 Even as Arabs adopted traditional Iranian bureaucracy, Arab tribalism disadvantaged Iranians."

 Many Arab Muslims believed that Iranian converts should not clothe themselves as Arabs, and many other forms discrimination that existed.
-Mu'awiyah, in a famous letter addressed to Ziyad ibn Abih, the then governor of Iraq, wrote:
+Mu'awiya I, is said to have sent a letter addressed to Ziyad ibn Abih, the then governor of Iraq, wrote: